Tyrrrz/CliWrap/Readme.md

 ### Command configuration

 The fluent interface provided by the command object allows you to configure various options related to its execution.
-Below list covers all available configuration methods and their usage:
+Below list covers all available configuration methods and their usage.

+> Note that `Command` is an immutable object, meaning that all configuration methods listed here return a new instance instead of modifying the existing one.

 #### `WithArguments(...)`